-There are two ways to add a proxy class to your development project using the Microsoft .NET Framework: with the WSDL tool in the .NET Framework, and by adding a Web reference in Microsoft Visual Studio® .NET.
+There are two ways to add a proxy class to your development project using the Microsoft .NET Framework: with the WSDL tool in the .NET Framework, and by adding a Web reference in Microsoft Visual Studio.
 The following sections discuss this subject in further detail.

-The Microsoft .NET Framework SDK includes the Web Services Description Language tool (Wsdl.exe), a utility that you can use to generate a Web service proxy for use in the.NET Framework development environment.
-The most common way to create a client proxy in any of the .NET languages that support Web services (currently C# and Visual Basic® .NET) is to use the WSDL tool.
+The .NET Framework SDK includes the Web Services Description Language tool (Wsdl.exe), which enables you to generate a Web service proxy for use in the .NET Framework development environment.
+The most common way to create a client proxy in languages that support Web services (currently C# and Microsoft Visual Basic) is to use the WSDL tool.

 To add a proxy class to your project using Wsdl.exe

-- From a command prompt, use Wsdl.exe to create a proxy class, specifying (at a minimum) the URL to the Reporting Services Web service.
+From a command prompt, use Wsdl.exe to create a proxy class, specifying (at a minimum) the URL to the Report Server Web service.

 For example, the following command prompt statement specifies a URL for the management endpoint of the Report Server Web service:

 The WSDL tool accepts a number of command-prompt arguments for generating a proxy.
-The preceding example specifies the language C#, a suggested namespace to use in the proxy (to prevent name collision if using more than one Web service endpoint), and generates a C# file called ReportingService.cs.
-If the example had specified Visual Basic, the example would have generated a proxy file with the name ReportingService.vb.
+The preceding example specifies the language C#, a suggested namespace to use in the proxy (to prevent name collision if using more than one Web service endpoint), and generates a C# file called ReportingService2010.cs.
+If the example had specified Visual Basic, the example would have generated a proxy file with the name ReportingService2010.vb.
 This file is created in the directory from which you run the command.

-Note When you add a proxy class to your project manually, you need to add a reference to System.Web.Services.dll.
+When you add a proxy class to your project manually, you need to add a reference to System.Web.Services.dll.
 If you add the proxy using a Web reference in Visual Studio .NET, the reference is automatically created for you.
-For more information, see "Adding the Proxy Using a Web Reference in Visual Studio .NET" later in this topic.
+For more information, see "Adding the Proxy Using a Web Reference in Visual Studio" later in this topic.

 After you add the proxy class as an item to your project, the associated file appears in Solution Explorer.

-The following code example shows the syntax for creating an instance of the ReportingService proxy class in a project:
+The following code example shows the syntax for creating an instance of the ReportingService2010 proxy class in a project:

 To add a Web reference to a project